dhall-lang/dhall-lang/standard/beta-normalization.md

     l₀ ⫽ r₀ ⇥ l₁ ⫽ r₁

-A record update replaces the given field:
+A record update using the `with` keyword replaces the given (possibly-nested) field:

     e₀ ⇥ { k = l₁, es… }